Company

 • User: Deliver a faster path to proof-of-value, building trust and transparency

 To understand intent, I added a three-question survey to the sign-up flow.
 Over 10k responses clarified friction points and user types.
+Here's a preview of the original onboarding survey implemented to understand more on our users intent & persona types.

-Key findings
+Key Findings

 The data reframed the problem from “educate users on GraphQL” to “reduce steps before value.